iotile/poduino/examples/blink-tutorial/README.md

 ### 4.2.
 Upload Data

 Go back to the PODuino, power it up, and start playing with the UP and DOWN buttons.
-When you are ready to upload the data, use the **IOTile Companion** to select the project.
+The easiest way to upload data is to use the companion mobile app.
+Download **IOTile Companion** from the iOS or Android app stores if you don't have it already, log in, select your project, and scan for the device.

-If you are within 50 feet, click on the **Collect All** button in the bottom of the app.
-This process will connect to the device, read the streamer report generated (which we previously configured with the Sensor Graph), and will upload it to the cloud.
+If you are within 50 feet, you will see a `green light` icon next to the device.
+Click on the **Collect All** button in the bottom of the app.
+This process will connect to the device, read the streamer report generated (which we previously configured with the SensorGraph), and upload it to the cloud.

-It usually takes a few minutes for the data to propagate to the database, but at this point, you can go to the [IOTile Web App](https://app.iotile.cloud) and you should see a graph with the `count` data sent by your PODuino.
+It usually takes a few minutes for the data to propagate to the database.
+At this point, you can go to the [IOTile Web App](https://app.iotile.cloud) and you should see a graph with the `count` data sent by your PODuino.